josh-fernandez/odin-recipes/README.md

-This is a simple website made only using HTML without any CSS code.
+This is a simple website made by using HTML and CSS.

 <a href="http://josh-fernandez.github.io/odin-recipes">Link</a>